DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 |bwa       | patched 0.7.8| 0.7.8         | For the WGBS workflow we currently use a patched version of BWA that does not check for the "/1" and "/2" first and second read marks.
 This version is not available in BioConda and thus the WGBS workflow won't work with the Conda environment. |
 |R         | 3.4.0        | 3.4.1         | Probably no big deal. |

-We successfully tested the Conda environment imported as described above and using the parameters `useBioBamBamSort=false`, `markDuplicatesVariant=sambamba`, `workflowEnvironmentScript=workflowEnvironment_conda` and `condaEnvironmentName=AlignmentAndQCWorkflows`.
+We successfully tested the Conda environment imported as described above and using the parameters `useBioBamBamSort=false`, `markDuplicatesVariant=sambamba`, `workflowEnvironmentScript=workflowEnvironment_conda` and `condaEnvironmentName=AlignmentAndQCWorkflows` on WGS data.

 # Resource Requirements